robocoder-repo/robocoders-cli/README.md

    ```

 5. **Interact with the CLI:**
-   The application will prompt you to choose an agent (GeneralCodingAgent, RepoAgent, or FrontEndAgent) and then allow you to send prompts to the selected agent.
+   - The application will prompt you to choose an agent (GeneralCodingAgent, RepoAgent, or FrontEndAgent).
+   - After selecting an agent, you can start entering your prompts.
+   - Type 'exit' to quit the application.

 ## About the Author